All Episodes

 There's no winter cotton.

-There won't be any wheat this winter.
+There won't be any wheat this winter that'll be planted.

-Patricia thank you.
+Patricia, thank you.

 Okay.